datacamp-content/courses-introduction-to-shell/chapter4.md

 --- type:PlainMultipleChoiceExercise lang:shell xp:50 skills:1 key:f7f6b78f25
 ## File details

-FIXME: modify this to start with file lengths, then add information on permissions.
+FIXME: modify this to discuss only file lengths and modification dates - move the permissions and owners to the next exercise.

 Unix keeps track of what it is and isn't allowed to do with particular files and directories by storing a set of *permissions* for each one.